-Understanding Poverty in All its Forms
+Understanding Poverty in All Its Forms

-“There are several aspects of this project which make it important, and especially so in the current climate,” says one member of the research team.
+“There are several aspects of this project which make it important, and especially so in the current climate,” said one member of the research team.
 “The focus on collaborative working brings together the direct experiences of those living in poverty and the expertise of researchers.

 “While researchers and academics have access to the means of drawing attention to serious financial and social inequalities, their voice is especially powerful when it imparts the first-hand knowledge of those who suffer discrimination and disadvantage.”